MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

 # Create React-based Custom Visuals

-This tutorial explains you how to create the simplest custom visual using [React](https://reactjs.org/), displaying single value in a circle.
-It will have adaptive size and settings to customize it.
+This tutorial explains how to create the simplest visual using [React](https://reactjs.org/), displaying a single value in a circle.
+This visual will have adaptive size and settings to customize it.

 The article includes the following parts:
 * [Getting started](#getting-started)